World-of-Gaming/World-of-Gaming.github.io/readme.md

 The games on this web site with out permission from it.

 ### Credits
-- DuncanKoji &dash; Creator and Lead programmer
+- DuncanKoji &dash; Creator and Lead Programmer
 - xt39 &dash; Helper and Lead Programmer